 - Federal Pell Grant and Supplemental Educational Opportunity Grant is automatically awarded to eligible students.

 - Students ineligible for summer aid are notified via PNW email and will receive a message in Student Self-Service.

 - Students with a May start date and who have a financial aid Satisfactory Academic Progress status of “warning”, “probationary”, or “ineligible” will not receive aid until after spring 2023 grades are posted and their Satisfactory Academic Progress status is updated to an eligible status.
 Students with a June or July start date must have a satisfactory status to receive financial aid.

 - IMPORTANT!
 The summer term is comprised of several modules in varying lengths.
-Financial Aid reviews a student’s aid eligibility at three points in time: May xx, June xx, and July xx for most summer classes*.
+Financial Aid reviews a student’s aid eligibility at three points in time: May 15, June 12, and July 10 for most summer classes*.

-- Your Federal Pell grant and other summer financial aid will be revised based on your enrollment until July xx, 2023 (summer financial aid census).
+- Your Federal Pell grant and other summer financial aid will be revised based on your enrollment until July 10, 2023 (summer financial aid census).

 Summer 2023 Disbursement Schedule